 We know that Las Vegas weddings are iconic.
 But a helicopter wedding will undoubtedly be the best way to make your happiest moment with the one you love unforgettable.

 This ride includes a limousine transfer, roses, wedding cake, champagne, ceremony, private flight over the Grand Canyon, and the Valley of Fire to finish on the Las Vegas Strip.
-The price starts at $800, and the duration is a minimum of five hours.
+The price starts at $800 and lasts at least five hours.

 2. Seven Magic Mountains